Nuclear power in Ukraine: Recent renewal and transformation

 In 2011 Energoatom began a project to bring safety into line with international standards at an estimated cost of $1.8 billion, with a target completion date of 2017.
 In 2015 the completion date was put back to 2020, due to financing delays.
 In 2015 some government agencies made corruption allegations against Energoatom, with concerns raised by Prime Minister Arseniy Yatsenyuk.
 In March 2016, Energoatom's assets and bank accounts were frozen by Ukrainian courts over allegedly unpaid debts; Energoatom appealed the decision, but the frozen finances led to contractual breaches.
 In June 2016 its bank accounts were unfrozen.

+On May 27, 2013, the Cabinet of Ministers of Ukraine approved the Neutron Source project.
+In 2014, the implementation of the project for the construction of the "Neutron Source" nuclear power plant entered the final stage — all construction work has been completed on the site of the installation, installation is being carried out, commissioning work is being carried out with the main equipment, and preparations are underway for the final stage of putting the installation into operation.

+In 2016, Energoatom and the Korean company Korea Hydro & Nuclear Power (KHNP) signed a Memorandum of Understanding to expand cooperation in the nuclear energy industry.

 In February 2018 Ukraine secured $250 million of U.S. funding to build a spent nuclear fuel storage facility, which will avoid the need to ship spent nuclear fuel to Russia.

 In 2018 Energoatom stated that electricity prices were too low to cover the cost of new nuclear fuel, and called for a price increase.